Squarespace Vs WordPress:

 Bloggers who use free hosting can only use WordPress.com, which adds the .wordpress.com at the end of the site name, while those who use paid hosting, regardless of whether the hosting was availed through WordPress or not, can access WordPress.org, the ‘premium’ version of the platform.

-This means that if you wanted to, you could actually purchase a domain name from Namecheap and a hosting plan from Bluehost and still be able to use WordPress’s entire platform to build your blog.
+This means a lot of things for WordPress users.
+For one, it allows users to cut expenses wherever they see fit.
+For example, if you wanted to go with a cheaper, but less convenient, option, you could actually purchase a domain name from Namecheap and a hosting plan from Bluehost and still be able to use WordPress’s entire platform to build your blog.
 Win-win!

-You can customize everything you want on your website, be it the font, the color of the background, the header, the spaces, the margins – whatever it is, it’s probably customizable.
-And if it isn’t, don’t worry, there’s probably a plugin out there that could customize it anyway.
+Be it the font, the color of the background, the header, the spaces, the margins – whatever it is, it’s probably customizable on WordPress.
+If it isn’t, don’t worry, you can simply use your own CSS codes to customize it.
+And if you don’t know how to create or use CSS codes, there’s no need to fret either; there’s probably a plugin out there that could do the job for you anyway.

 Cons of WordPress